21moya/gtaVI_countdown/README.md

 # GTA 6 Countdown Discord Bot

-A lightweight Discord bot that counts down to the *Grand Theft Auto VI* release by updating a channel name and posting messages.
+A lightweight Discord bot that counts down to the *Grand Theft Auto VI* release by updating a channel name.

 ## Commands